JacDoesJS/JacDoesJS/README.md

 ### 👋 Hi, I’m Dr Jac, and I started learning to code seriously in January 2022 and I absolutely love it!
 ### 👀 For over 17 years, I've enjoyed a music portfolio career as violinist, teacher, composer (PhD), and conductor.
-### 🌱 I’m a trainee software engineer enthusiastically learning as much as possible about JavaScript, React, Node.js, Next.js, Java, HTML, CSS, and PHP in my spare time.
-More recently I have been learning about Typescript, Next.js, Redux, Backstop Visual Regression Testing, Docker & Kubernetes, TestCafe, and Jira.
+### 🌱 I’m a junior software engineer enthusiastically learning as much as possible about JavaScript, React, Node.js, Next.js, Java, Spring Boot, DynamoDB, HTML, CSS, (and PHP in my spare time).
+More recently I have been learning about Typescript, Next.js, Redux, Backstop Visual Regression Testing, Docker & Kubernetes, TestCafe, and Gauge.

 <br>